BishwasWagle/iot-mini-project/README.md

 Here we used the iotlab-m3 board with STM32F013RE MCU.
 We use the default temperature and pressure sensor in order to sense the data.

-We used the inbuilt LPS331AP sensor to measure temperature data every 2 seconds interval.
+We used the inbuilt LPS331AP sensor to measure temperature and pressure data every 2 seconds interval.

 ## Experiment Setup